ComicScrip/reactive-records/README.md

 ### Why the heck all method names that are exposed in Record class start with '_' ?

-It's because it would be ugglier to pollute Records namespace with property names that could conflict with your domain data properties.
+It's because it would be ugglier to pollute records namespaces with property names that could conflict with your domain data properties.
 Yes, there is a quite vague convention that says '_' shoud be the prefixer of private fields in order to discourage their use in client code.
-But for the Record (Yes, brilliant game of words !), that's what appears to be the most convinient way of achieving the pollution reduction objective without affecting the developper experience too much.
+But that's what appears to be the most convinient way of achieving the pollution reduction objective without affecting the developer experience too much.

 Why not use a property called 'attributes' to store data ?